 A starburst anemone (Anthopleura sola) with fully inflated acrorhagi (the tentacles with the rounded white ends).

 When tidepooling in the Low Tide Zone (see "More About this Series" below, to learn more about the zones), it is the starburst anemone that may often be discovered in the middle of a fight, with its white, blunt acrorhagi inflated.
 As they fight, touching each other with their acrorhagi, the white areas of the acrorhagi become tattered.
-The white is a concentration of stinging cells and when touched, to an enemy, it will slough off, to keep on stinging the enemy again and again.
-Eventually one anemone moves away from the tentacle-reach of its neighbor to stop the fight.
+The white is a concentration of stinging cells and when touched by an enemy, it will slough off and continue stinging the enemy again and again.
+Eventually, one anemone moves away from the tentacle-reach of its neighbor to stop the fight.
 [Image 34 in a series.
 See Image 35.]

 More about this Series

 This series of images examines the various marine life that can be found in the different sea levels, or zones, of the rocky shores of the California coast.
 The images were photographed by Genevieve (Genny) Anderson of the biological sciences department, Santa Barbara City College, as part of her ongoing research on the subject.

 Rocky shores provide a stable substrate for plant and animal life or organisms, as opposed to sandy beaches where the substrate (sand) is constantly moving.
 When the tide goes out then the influences of the air and weather (sun, rain, snow) begin to play important roles--more with the higher zones.